 Electric Reliability Council of Texas, Inc.

-ERCOT Credit Work Group Charter
+Credit Finance Sub Group (CFSG) Charter

 Purpose and Authority

-The Electric Reliability Council of Texas, Inc. (ERCOT) Board of Directors (Board) established the ERCOT Credit Work Group (CWG) as a group of credit professionals to help ensure that appropriate procedures are implemented to mitigate credit risk in the ERCOT Region in a manner that is fair and equitable to all Market Participants.
+The Electric Reliability Council of Texas, Inc. (ERCOT) Technical Advisory Committee (TAC) established the Credit Finance Sub Group (CFSG) as a group of credit professionals to help ensure that appropriate procedures are implemented to mitigate credit risk in the ERCOT Region in a manner that is fair and equitable to all Market Participants.

-The CWG will review all sections of the ERCOT Protocols that impact creditworthiness requirements or collateral calculations and provide recommendations to the Finance and Audit Committee of the Board (the F&A Committee), with a copy to the Chair and Vice Chair of the Technical Advisory Committee (TAC).
-The CWG will provide comments to the TAC subcommittees when Nodal Protocol Revision Requests (NPRRs) or other actions have credit implications.
+The CFSG will review all sections of the ERCOT Protocols that impact creditworthiness requirements or collateral calculations and provide recommendations to TAC.
+The CFSG will provide comments to TAC and its Subcommittees when Nodal Protocol Revision Requests (NPRRs) or other actions have credit implications.

 Reporting Relationships

-The CWG reports to the F&A Committee of the Board as a working group and is not a subcommittee of either the Board or TAC.
+The CFSG reports to TAC as a Sub Group of TAC.

-ERCOT Credit Work Group Functions
+Credit Finance Sub Group Functions

-The functions of the CWG include, but are not limited to:
+The functions of the CFSG include, but are not limited to:

-Providing input on credit matters as requested by the F&A Committee or by TAC or TAC subcommittees
+Providing input on credit matters as requested by TAC or TAC subcommittees

-Providing input regarding NPRRs that impact credit in accordance with this Charter and Board-approved credit policies
+Providing input regarding NPRRs that impact credit in accordance with this Charter and PUCT approved credit policies

 Providing input regarding ERCOT creditworthiness standards.

-In addition, the CWG may, from time-to-time, make recommendations to existing or proposed systems, projects, plans, ERCOT Protocols or Other Binding Documents, and policies and procedures of ERCOT impacting credit issues.
+In addition, the CFSG may, from time-to-time, make recommendations to existing or proposed systems, projects, plans, ERCOT Protocols or Other Binding Documents, and policies and procedures of ERCOT impacting credit issues.

-The CWG shall not engage in any activities that conflict with or violate ERCOT Protocols.
+The CFSG shall not engage in any activities that conflict with or violate ERCOT Protocols.

-The CWG shall at all times comply with the Antitrust Guidelines for Members of ERCOT Committees, Subcommittees and Working Groups.
+The CFSG shall at all times comply with the Antitrust Guidelines for Members of ERCOT Committees, Subcommittees, Sub Groups and Working Groups.

-The CWG shall not have direct responsibility or authority over ERCOT staff.
-Although the CWG will recommend courses of action, the responsibility for implementation of policies or procedures shall rest with ERCOT staff.
+The CFSG shall not have direct responsibility or authority over ERCOT staff.
+Although the CFSG will recommend courses of action, the responsibility for implementation of policies or procedures shall rest with ERCOT staff.

-In carrying out its responsibilities, the CWG shall be guided by industry best practices.
+In carrying out its responsibilities, the CFSG shall be guided by industry best practices.

-Credit Work Group Administration
+Credit Finance Sub Group Administration

-Each Member of ERCOT may designate one employee that meets the Qualifications Guidelines for Credit Work Group Membership as a voting member to participate in the activities and attend meetings of the CWG.
+Each Member of ERCOT may designate one employee that meets requirements in VI.
+Qualifications Guidelines for Credit Finance Sub Group Membership, as a voting member to participate in the activities and attend meetings of the CFSG.
 An Entity and its affiliates that are Members of ERCOT shall have no more than one voting member.
-The Consumer representatives on the Board may each designate one person that meets the Qualifications Guidelines for Credit Work Group Membership, as a voting member to participate in the activities and attend meetings of the CWG.

-All designations of CWG members must be sent to ERCOT’s Credit Manager.
+All designations of CFSG members shall be sent to TAC for approval.

-The Chair and Vice-Chair of the CWG shall be elected annually by the CWG membership and confirmed by vote of the F&A Committee.
-If the Chair or Vice-Chair steps down during his or her term, the CWG will hold a special election to fill the vacant position within 60 days and the vote will be confirmed by the F&A Committee.
+The Chair and Vice-Chair of the CFSG shall be elected annually by the CFSG membership and confirmed by vote of TAC.
+If the Chair or Vice-Chair steps down during his or her term, the CFSG will hold a special election to fill the vacant position within 60 days and the vote will be confirmed by TAC.

-The CWG Chair shall report at least semi-annually to the F&A Committee regarding the state of credit practice within ERCOT.
-In addition, the CWG Chair shall notify the F&A Committee Chair of significant credit issues as they arise.
+The CFSG Chair shall report at least semi-annually to TAC regarding the state of credit practice within ERCOT.
+In addition, the CFSG Chair shall notify the TAC Chair of significant credit issues as they arise.